CALL FOR APPLICATIONS

 Energy Lattice: Benjamin Phelan, Installation View,Spring 2013 Artist-in-Residence exhibition

-The Center for New Art, the University Galleries, and the Undergraduate Art Department at William Paterson University request applications for an Artist in Residence Program.
-The successful recipient will receive access to our production facility and an honorarium of $2,000 plus a $1,000 budget for materials.
+The Center for New Art, the University Galleries, and the Undergraduate Art Department at William Paterson University request applications for an Artist in Residence and Exhibition Program.
+The successful recipient will receive access to our production facility and an honorarium of $5,000 plus a $3,000 budget for materials.
 Work produced during the residency will be exhibited at the University Galleries.
+The exhibition will be accompanied by a modest publication.
+The program will be funded in the academic year Fall 2014 – Spring 2015 by the National Endowment for the Arts’ Art Works grant.

 The selection will be made based on the merit of past work and artistic promise, the artist's preparedness to independently develop new work, and the artist's potential to contribute to the William Paterson University community and beyond.
 Preference will be given to proposals that address the facilities that are offered in the Center for New Art and demonstrate proficiency with digital processes.

-Applications will be reviewed by WPU Art Department faculty and the University Galleries staff.
+Applications will be reviewed by a committee, which includes WPU Art Department faculty and the University Galleries staff.

 Individual artists and artist collaborators or teams are welcome to apply.
 This Residency is open to U.S. and international visual artists, 25 years or older, who are not currently enrolled in any degree program.
 Individuals of all backgrounds are encouraged to apply.
 Resident artists must speak English fluently.
 The recipient is responsible for his/her own housing and transportation.